LearnWeb3DAO/Chainlink-VRFs/README.md

 }
 ```

-The constructor takes in the following params: - `vrfCoordinator` which is the address of the VRFCoordinator contract - `linkToken` is the address of the link token which is the token in which the chainlink takes its payment - `vrfFee` is the amount of link token that will be needed to send a randomness request - `vrfKeyHash` which is the ID of the public key against which randomness is generated
+- The constructor takes in the following params:
+    - `vrfCoordinator` which is the address of the VRFCoordinator contract
+    - `linkToken` is the address of the link token which is the token in which the chainlink takes its payment
+    - `vrfFee` is the amount of link token that will be needed to send a randomness request
+    - `vrfKeyHash` which is the ID of the public key against which randomness is generated.
+This value is responsible for generating an unique Id for our randomneses request called as `requestId`

+**(All these values are provided to us by Chainlink)**

 ```solidity
 /**